fatimaiqbal34/Master-stack/README.md

 ## 📁 Project Structure

-The repository is organized into learning modules and practical implementations.
+The repository contains learning modules, practical exercises, scripts, and projects related to the AI engineering stack.

 ```text
 Master-AI-Stack/